What is Domestic Violence?

 - teach personal safety rules like how to dial 911, escape routes and safe places to go if there is a fight

 The Domestic Violence Program offers a Children’s Program in which a family services specialist is available to provide short-term individual counseling to children living in abusive homes.
 A children’s support group is offered and runs concurrently with the women’s support group.
 This group provides children, who share their circumstances, an opportunity to meet and talk.
-For children whose mother’s have relocated to the battered women’s shelter, the family services specialistis available on-site for support and counseling.
+For children whose mother’s have relocated to the battered women’s shelter, the family services specialists available on-site for support and counseling.

 Note: If you suspect child abuse or neglect, report this immediately to Child Protective Services or the police.
 Even if you are unsure about the abuse, report it.
 As long as you make the report in good faith, your rights are protected and you may save a child’s life!